shriprem/StayAwake/README.md

 StayAwake is a lightweight application that can be minimized to the Windows System Tray, and will continue to run in the background until you click the _Exit_ button in the application.

 StayAwake does its job by periodically cycling  the _Scroll Lock_ button (_i.e._, toggling once, and then immediately toggling again to restore _Scroll Lock_ back to its original state).
-Since the _Scroll Lock_ button is not used by most applications or users, this is a safe, non-intrusive way to keep your Microsoft Teams status _Active_.
+Since the _Scroll Lock_ button is not used by most applications or users, this is a safe and non-intrusive way to keep your Microsoft Teams status _Active_.

 ## User Interface
 ![StayAwake UI](https://github.com/shriprem/StayAwake/blob/main/images/StayAwakeApp.png)